 The News Roundup — International

-The World Health Organization reported COVID-19 cases in South Africa more than doubled last week as Omicron spreads.
+World health authorities are scrambling to contain outbreaks of COVID-19.
+South Korea has moved to restrict gatherings in the country amid crowding at hospitals.
+The WHO estimates that Africa, at its current vaccination rate, won’t be 70 percent vaccinated until 2024.

-And a U.K. court ruled that Wikileaks founder Julian Assange can be extradited to the U.S.
+Despite lobbying from Coke and Nike, the House passed the Uyghur Forced Labor Act, banning almost all imports from the Chinese province of Xinjiang.
+President Joe Biden is expected to sign it soon.

-We cover the most important stories from around the globe on the international portion of the News Roundup.
+We cover the most important stories from around the world during the international hour of the News Roundup.

 Copyright 2021 WAMU 88.5